 So you order 100,000 ft. per year and your tooling is $100,000, you can pay $1.00 per foot over one year instead.

-Once you get past roll forming’s reputation for high tooling cost, you’ll score additional chances for:
+Once you get past roll forming tooling manufacturers' reputation for being expensive, you’ll score additional chances for:

 - Higher-volume orders (better cost efficiency)